mozilla-it/sre-guides/gcloud.md

 # Installing and using Gcloud for GCP management

+Before you do anything, ensure you can log into google cloud using your @gcp.infra.mozilla.com address.
+This can be achieved by clicking the "GCP Infrastructure" link in the SSO dashboard.
+If you don't have this link, you won't have access, and should check to be sure you've been successfully added to the GCP Mozillians group.
+For the rest of this tutorial you'll be using your `<username>@gcp.infra.mozilla.com` address.

-First, go here and get the version of gcloud that is appropriate for your environment: https://cloud.google.com/sdk/install
+Next, go here and get the version of gcloud that is appropriate for your environment: https://cloud.google.com/sdk/install

 For example, if you use a dpkg-based system, you can run these steps: